EQS-PVR: SGL CARBON SE: Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerWoche mit vielen Zinsentscheiden beginnt: SMI und DAX etwas tiefer -- Asiens Börsen schliessen uneinheitlich - Hang Seng deutlich tiefer
+Börse aktuell - Live TickerNach Fed-Sitzung: SMI und DAX freundlich -- Asiens Börsen letztlich verhalten positiv

-Der heimische Aktienmarkt notiert im Montagshandel tiefer.
-In Frankfurt überwiegt ebenfalls Verkaufsdruck.
-Die Börsen in Asien tendierten am Montag uneinheitlich: In Japan und Festlandschina lief der Handel freundlich ab, wohingegen es in Hongkong bergab ging.
+Der heimische sowie der deutsche Aktienmarkt zeigen sich im Donnerstagshandel von ihrer freundlichen Seite.
+In Asien legten die Börsen am Dommerstag leicht zu.

 finanzen.net News